-Edward specializes in international transactional work and U.K. and European competition and anti-trust regulation.
+Edward Miller specializes in international transactional work and U.K. and European competition and anti-trust regulation.

-He also focuses on competition and anti-trust law and has successfully represented clients in investigations conducted by the European and UK authorities, in the conception and implementation of international pricing and distribution structures, and in obtaining multi-jurisdictional merger clearances.
+Mr. Miller also focuses on competition and anti-trust law and has successfully represented clients in investigations conducted by the European and U.K. authorities, in the conception and implementation of international pricing and distribution structures, and in obtaining multi-jurisdictional merger clearances.

-He is listed as a notable practitioner in anti-trust in Chambers Guide to the U.K. Legal Profession 2005 and 2006.
-Mr. Miller is the Honorary legal adviser to the Council of the UK Manufacturers’ Agents’ Association, Honorary Legal Adviser to the European Sales and Marketing Association, U.K. Delegate to the International Union of Commercial Agents and Brokers Legal Working Group, and U.K. Expert at the International Distribution Institute.
+Mr. Miller is listed as a notable practitioner in anti-trust in Chambers Guide to the U.K. Legal Profession 2005 and 2006.
+He is the Honorary legal adviser to the Council of the U.K. Manufacturers’ Agents’ Association, Honorary Legal Adviser to the European Sales and Marketing Association, U.K. Delegate to the International Union of Commercial Agents and Brokers Legal Working Group, and U.K. Expert at the International Distribution Institute.

-Arthur Muratyan is a lawyer with long standing experience in Pharma Industry.
-In 2011, he retired from Sanofi where he was VP-Head of Legal Corporate and Global Compliance Officer.
+Arthur Muratyan is a lawyer with long-standing experience in the Pharma Industry.
+In 2011, he retired from Sanofi, where he was VP-Head of Legal Corporate and Global Compliance Officer.

 Mr. Muratyan is Secretary General of ETHICS.
 He was recently appointed as a new member of the EUCOMED Independent Compliance Panel.
 He is also member of the Board of ICC-France (International Chamber of Commerce-France).

-Kirk Ogrosky is a Partner at Arnold & Porter LLP in Washington, D.C.
-He represents corporations and executives in civil and criminal investigations, Foreign Corrupt Practices Act (FCPA) matters, False Claims Act (FCA) litigation, and trials.
+Kirk Ogrosky represents corporations and executives in civil and criminal investigations, Foreign Corrupt Practices Act (FCPA) matters, False Claims Act (FCA) litigation, and trials.
 Having a track record of successful resolutions and an ability to achieve timely results has been the hallmark of his practice.
 If unable to resolve a matter, he is an experienced trial attorney and litigator having first-chaired numerous high profile cases.

 Whether originating from the receipt of a subpoena or an internal process, Mr. Ogrosky regularly leads internal investigations for public and private companies that are targeted to identify issues, isolate problem areas, and initiate corrective action plans.
 Over the last twenty years, he has taken almost forty defendants through trial to verdict, and juries have returned verdicts in his favor in every trial he has first-chaired in the last ten years.
 In addition, he has successfully litigated a number of FCA cases where court decisions have alleviated the need for trial.